 Illinois Domestic Violence Laws

 In Illinois, certain violent actions are classified as domestic violence crimes when committed against family or household members.
-A conviction for a domestic violence crime may result in prison time and a fine for the defendant.
-Furthermore, a victim of a domestic violence crime may obtain a protective order that substantially affects the offender's rights.
+A conviction for a domestic violence crime may result in prison time, fines, protection orders, and loss of gun rights.

 In order for a crime to constitute domestic violence, the aggressor and the victim must be "family or household members", defined as follows: